popskraft/nutcracker/content/new-hampshire/industrial-wipes-roll.md

       These heavy-duty industrial wipes are built for New Hampshire auto shops, tackling oil, grease, and fluids with ease.
 Perfect for dealerships and service centers needing reliable mechanic supplies.
   - title: "Durable and Absorbent Wipes"
     text: >-
       Shop-grade industrial wipes stay strong under tough conditions.
-They quickly absorb spills and grime, making them a top choice for automotive maintenance and service tasks.
+They quickly absorb spills and grime, making them a top choice for auto maintenance and repair.
   - title: "Solvent-Compatible Cleaning"
     text: >-
       Use these wipes with most solvents for versatile shop cleaning.
-Ideal for tools, surfaces, and equipment in any professional garage.
+Ideal for tools, surfaces, and equipment — a must-have for any serious garage.
   - title: "Cost-Saving Shop Supplies"
     text: >-
-      Bulk industrial wipes help auto shops save on supply costs.
-Their long-lasting rolls reduce reorder frequency while ensuring reliable daily use.
+      Keep your New Hampshire garage stocked without breaking the bank.
+Our pricing makes bulk wipes affordable, ensuring a steady supply for daily use.
+  - title: "Low-Lint Professional Finish"
+    text: >-
+      These wipes leave no residue, delivering a clean finish on windshields, interiors, and precision parts.
+  - title: "Fast Dispensing for Efficiency"
+    text: >-
+      Designed for Tork floor dispensers, these wipes offer one-handed access and clean tear-off, reducing waste and boosting workflow.
+  - title: "Eco-Friendly Shop Solution"
+    text: >-
+      Our eco-friendly wipes are tough yet sustainable, supporting environmentally conscious cleaning practices.
+  - title: "Reliable for Heavy Use"
+    text: >-
+      Built for diesel mechanics and body shops, these wipes handle heavy-use tasks without tearing.

 # gallery section
 gallery: